roeeyn/fellows-0-ctf-challenges/pwnable/pod-EVALuation/README.md

 code, but he's not sure the code is flawless.

-**Obs:** You do NOT need (or should) use brute forcing techniques to solve this issue.
+**Obs:** You do NOT need (or should) use brute forcing techniques to solve this challenge.
 Doing so is against the rules.

 `nc <server_ip> <server_port>`